 Alice Channer lives and works in the edges of London.
 She has exhibited widely during the last 15 years, including many institutional exhibitions, most recently: Liverpool Biennial, UK; Marta Herford, Germany; Yorkshire Sculpture Park and New Art Gallery Walsall, both UK (all 2021).
 She is represented by Konrad Fischer Galerie, Berlin and Düsseldorf, DE.

-All proceeds from the sale of this unique work go to funding the realization of Alice’s project for HDTS 2022, which opened on April 9, 2022.
+All proceeds from the sale of this unique work go to funding the realization of Alice’s project for HDTS 2022, to be on view beginning April 16, 2022.